NEXT UP ON this.

-Establishing good-quality relationships with your colleagues and other stakeholders, being promoted or challenging yourself with a lateral move sideways and fine-tuning your cultural intelligence to suit the local environment can ‘help you move your career forward when you return to your home country’, Dr Presbitero says.
+Establishing good-quality relationships with your colleagues and other stakeholders, being promoted or challenging yourself with a lateral move sideways and fine-tuning your cultural intelligence to suit the local environment can ‘help you move your career forward when you return to your home country’, A/Prof Presbitero says.

 The majority of Aussie expats return home within five years with experience and competencies that Dr Presbitero says are highly valued by Australian employers.
 This means that for many professionals, repatriation provides a much-desired career leg-up.

-‘The natural progression is that you move to another country, get extensive experience – five years would be extensive – and then move back to Australia and look for a higher-level role than what you had overseas,’ Dr Presbitero says.
+‘The natural progression is that you move to another country, get extensive experience – five years would be extensive – and then move back to Australia and look for a higher-level role than what you had overseas,’ A/Prof Presbitero says.

 ‘Maybe you’ll be the country manager or head an entire department.
 There’s an enlargement of responsibility, because experience overseas is considered a helpful mechanism for you to be able to expand.’

 It can be tempting to play down your international experience when you’re back on home turf for fear of tall poppy syndrome, but securing a more senior role often depends on your ability to show potential employers how you’ve developed during your time abroad.

 ‘Sometimes people who are aspiring to move to a higher role when they return to Australia neglect to evidence their experience,’ A/Prof Presbitero says.
 ‘They will say they’ve been overseas and that’s about it.